Datatamer/terraform-aws-opensearch/modules/es-ports/README.md

 # Tamr AWS ES Ports Module
-This module returns a list of ports used by the Elasticsearch Service on AWS.
+This module returns a list of ports used by the OpenSearch Service on AWS.

 # Examples
 ## Basic
 Inline example implementation of the module.
 This is the most basic example of what it would look like to use this module.
 ```
-module "tamr-es-cluster" {
+module "tamr-opensearch-ports" {
   source = "git::https://github.com/Datatamer/terraform-aws-opensearch//modules/es-ports?ref=3.0.0"
 }
 ```